-Bachelor's or Baccalaureate Degree-A degree granted by a college after the satisfactory completion of a four-year, full-time program of study or its part-time equivalent.
+Bachelor's or Baccalaureate Degree- A degree granted by a college after the satisfactory completion of a four-year, full-time program of study or its part-time equivalent.

-Capitalization-For unsubsidized loans, the amount of interest that accrues while you are in college, a grace period, in deferment or in forbearance that is added to the principal balance of your loan.
+Capitalization-For unsubsidized loans, the amount of interest that accrues while a student is in college, a grace period, deferment or forbearance that is added to the principal balance of their loan.

-Career and Technical Education (CTE)-A secondary or postsecondary educational pathway that provides students with hands-on training while preparing them for an occupation upon graduation.
+Career and Technical Education (CTE)- A secondary or postsecondary educational pathway that provides students with hands-on training while preparing them for an occupation upon graduation.